koalahamlet/moded-space-invaders/README.md

 What's there to say?
 It's Space Invaders in JavaScript!
-Create the game, give it a div to draw to, tell it when the keyboard is mashed and that's all you need to add Space Invaders to a wesite.
+Create the game, give it a div to draw to, tell it when the keyboard is mashed and that's all you need to add Space Invaders to a website.

 The Space Invaders Javascript code is all in one file - why is this?
-Well this is actually part of a series of experiments that are used as tutorials, and at this stage we're keeping things simple with single files.
+Well this is actually part of a series of experiments that are used as tutorials, and modularity is key with tutorials.
 Adding Space Invaders to a Web Page
 -----------------------------------